virteal/l8/README.md

     .yield( msg )       -- pause task until consumer calls .next(), send a msg .close()            -- break paused tasks (using .break()) .closed             -- true once generator is closed

+  When a producer task is created using a Generator Constructor, that task can use L8.yield() while the parent task can use L8.next() ; the associated generator will automatically get closed when either the producer or the consuler terminates.

   Many things are possible when you have a hand of promises: